bgorwin/GIF-API/README.md

 <li>To add a button, click on the "Search For A GIF" bar and type in what you want to see.</li>
 <li>Click, "Add A Button" to add it to the list.</li>
 <li>Click on a button you and 10 GIF's will appear!</li>
+  <li>Click on the GIF to have it animate, click again to stop it.</li>
 </ul>

 <h4>To view this application, please click the link https://bgorwin.github.io/GIF-API/ </h4>